branden-torrance/branden-torrance/README.md

-### Hi there 👋
+### Hello! 👋

 My name is Branden Torrance.
-I am currently a senior at BYU-I as an online student, and I'm expecting to graduate with my Bachelor's in Applied technology, with emphasis in Software Development, at the end of December 2022.
+I am a recently graduated student from Brigham Young University - Idaho (BYU-I).
+I have a Bachelor's degree in Applied Technology with an emphasis in Software Development.
+I have experience with many different technologies and languages, including HTML/CSS/SCSS, JavaScript, Node.js, RESTful APIs, PHP, Python, Relational and non-relational databases (MySQL and MongoDB), and some Angular/React experience.
 <br><br>
-Right now, I'm currently learning about creating RESTful APIs using Node.js, Express, Render, and MongoDB.
-It has been a fun challenge and I look forward to learning more and being able to flesh out my API.
-I am also working with a team, and we will be tasked with creating a RESTful API later this semester.
-I am excited for the challenge to learn and grow through these assignments!
+As for work experience, I have worked in an internship for a year with Crain Communications.
+There, I worked as a web developer intern and I worked with additional technologies, such as Drupal, Jira, Bitbucket.
+Our team utilized the SCRUM methodology.
+We would participate in daily standups and we used story points to assign the estimated effort required for each task.
 <br><br>
-How did I end up here?
-Well, I originally was training to be a commercial pilot.
-I had received my private pilot's license and began working on my commercial license, but I realized that being gone from my family for multiple days a week would be too difficult, so I decided on a career change.
-I've always been interested in computers and software, so I decided to take a coding class a few years back, and the rest is history!
+As for a little bit about myself, I was originally training to be a commercial pilot.
+I had received my private pilot's license and began working on my commercial license, but I realized that being gone from my family for multiple days a week would be too difficult for myself and my family, so I decided on a career change.
+I've always been interested in computers and software, so I decided to take my first coding class and I was immediately hooked.
+I find great fulfillment in creating software and problem-solving, and I am excited to build and improve upon my coding skills throughout my career!
 <br><br>
 <hr>
 Assignment/project portal: (https://branden-torrance.github.io/)